holepunchto/pear-docs/building-blocks/hyperdht.md

 See [dht-rpc](https://github.com/mafintosh/dht-rpc) for more options as HyperDHT inherits from that.

 > ℹ️ The default bootstrap servers are publicly served on behalf of the commons.
 To run a fully isolated DHT, start one or more DHT nodes with an empty bootstrap array (`new DHT({bootstrap:[]})`) and then use the addresses of those nodes as the `bootstrap` option in all other DHT nodes.
-You'll need at least one persistent node for the network to be completely operational.
+At least one persistent node for the network is required to be completely operational.

 #### Methods